puppetlabs/puppetserver/documentation/dev_running_from_source.markdown

 * Knowing what your certname is
 * Making sure that your certname is resolvable

-In Puppet Server, confdir/vardir/codedir *always* come from your config.
-They are never dynamically determined based on your user or anything magical like that.
+In Puppet Server, we always specify /vardir/codedir explicitly in the Puppet Server config.
+This way, they are never dynamically determined based on your user or anything magical like that.
 So, if you need to know where they are, look at your config file(s).

 Your certname comes from `facter fqdn` or puppet.conf, just like it does in Webrick.
 If `facter fqdn` returns something that is not resolvable, you're gonna have a bad